lilin-bme/lilin-bme.github.io/projects/index.md

 {% capture text %}

 Non-invasive localization of human lesions remains a long-standing pursuit for clinical applications.
 Optical modalities are widely used for biomedical imaging and diagnosing.
+But due to the strong photon absorption and scattering of biological tissues, it is challenging to realize in vivo non-invasive detection via optical modalities.
+We address this tissue with the use of in vivo surface-enhanced transmission Raman spectroscopy (TRS).
+We achieve non-invasive localization of deep lesions hidden in living animals and precisely predicted the depth of deep-seated lesions in heterogeneous in vivo environments.
+- Tissue optics simulation of light transportation
+- Transmission Raman spectroscopy (TRS)
+- Spatially-offset Raman spectroscopy (SORS)
+- TRS setup implementation for non-invasive in vivo detection

 {% endcapture %}